-In January 2020, the Group entered into a firm commitment to purchase copper in September 2021.
-In order to reduce the exposure to fluctuations in the copper price, the Group also entered into an exchange-traded copper futures contract.
+In January 2021, the Group entered into a firm commitment to purchase copper in September 2022.
+In order to reduce the exposure to fluctuations in the copper price, the Group also entered into an exchangetraded copper futures contract.
 The futures contract is designated in a cash flow hedge of the firm commitment.

 The copper futures contract is based on the price of a copper benchmark quality that is different from the copper quality the Group is committed to purchase (i.e., there is basis risk).
 Consequently, ineffectiveness arises in this hedging relationship.
-As of 30 June 2021, the fair value of the copper futures contract was $\[\]$ 913,000, while the cumulative change in the fair value of the firm commitment from inception amounted to $\[\]$ 956,000.
-As the fair value of the copper futures contract exceeded the cumulative change in the fair value of the firm commitment, the Group recorded a loss for the period of $\[\]$ 334,000 in other comprehensive income while ineffectiveness of $\[\]$ 43,000 remains unrecognised.
+As of 30 June 2022, the fair value of the copper futures contract was €913,000, while the cumulative change in the fair value of the firm commitment from inception amounted to €956,000.
+As the fair value of the copper futures contract exceeded the cumulative change in the fair value of the firm commitment, the Group recorded a loss for the period of €334,000 in other comprehensive income while ineffectiveness of €43,000 remains unrecognised.
 The ineffectiveness is due to the basis risk between the copper futures contract and the firm commitment, as well as the change in the Group's own credit risk.

 The Group's accounting policy is to designate all of the forward contracts as a hedging instrument.
 Under IFRS 9.6.4(b), an entity may separate the forward element and spot element of a forward contract and designate as the hedging instrument only the change in the value of the spot element.
 In such cases, the forward element is recognised in OCI and accumulated in a separate component of equity under cost of hedging reserve.
-Refer to Good Group (International) Limited 31 December 2020 for illustration of this approach.
+Refer to Good Group (Australia) Limited - Illustrative financial statements for the year ended 31 December 2021 for illustration of this approach.